FraKappa/pytyping/README.md

-# pytype
+# pytyping
-A simple Typing Speed Test right in your terminal made with Python and the curses module.
+A simple typing speed test right in your terminal made with Python and the curses module.

 ## Installation
-You can install pytype by simply typing in your terminal:
+You can install pytyping using pip:
 ```
 pip install pytyping
 ```